flutter/website/src/content/cookbook/architecture/result.md

 Typically, that's done with exceptions.
 For example,
-an API client Service failing to communicate with the remote server might throw an HTTP Error Exception.
+an API client service failing to communicate with the remote server might throw an HTTP Error Exception.
 The calling component,
 for example a Repository,